 Winter can be a dreary time in the garden, especially on the East Coast.
-But as soon as the winter-blooming camellias start flowering, I am reminded that everything has its season.
+But as soon as the camellias start flowering, I am reminded that everything has its season.
 These beautiful plants wait until late fall to early spring to produce their spectacular multi-layered blooms.
 And one of the best places to view them is at Filoli in the foothills of California’s Santa Cruz Mountains.

 Located about a half hour’s drive south of San Francisco, Filoli was built in the early 1900’s for Mr. and Mrs. William Bowers Bourn II.
 Bourn was heir to Empire Mine and founder of the Greystone Cellars in Napa Valley.
 The name Filoli was derived from the first two letters of each of the three parts of Mr. Bourn’s personal credo:

 FIght for a just cause; LOve your fellow man; LIve a good life. = FILOLI

 Mr. William Bowers Bourn II

 Following the death of the Bourns, the estate passed to Mr. and Mrs. William Roth, owners of the Matson Navigation Company.
 Under their care, the garden was greatly expanded, eventually gaining worldwide recognition.
 In 1975, Mrs. Roth donated the Georgian-revival house and 16-acre formal garden to the National Trust for Historic Preservation.

 View towards the pool house in the garden at Filoli

 To which she responded by purchasing even more and ‘hiding’ them in other parts of the garden.

 C. japonica ‘Gigantea’

 Today we are all the beneficiaries of Roth’s passion for these beautiful evergreen shrubs.
-And, early winter is the best time to appreciate her expansive collection.
-Last week, we visited Filoli for a tour given by camellia specialist Betsy Shelton.
+And, early winter is the best time to appreciate her extensive collection.
+Last week, we visited Filoli for a tour with camellia specialist Betsy Shelton.
 Our backstage look provided us with a new-found respect for and understanding of these stunning cold weather bloomers.